tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 So far, we have discussed how to create a subclass and construct instances (objects) for the ANOVA F-test filter.

-`fit()` is a generic but also a method used to fit (or estimate) score.
+`fit()` serves both as a generic and as method(s) used to fit (or estimate) score.

-When `fit()` is a generic, it dispatches to the appropriate method based on the class of the object that is passed.
-When `fit()` is a method, it performs he actual fitting or score estimation for that specific class of object.
+We define a generic named `fit()` that dispatches to the appropriate method based on the class of the object that is passed.
+We also define multiple methods named `fit()`.
+Each of these methods performs the actual fitting or score estimation for a specific class of object.

-The ANOVA F-test filters, for example:
+The ANOVA F-test filter, for example:

 ::: {.cell layout-align="center"}